 We asked attending employers at a recent Corporate Gray Military-Friendly Job Fair a few questions to see what advice they have for job seekers.
 Below is the take-away advice along with a synopsis of their answers…

-Recruiters come to job fairs looking for certain skillsets – for current as well as future openings.
+Recruiters from executive recruiting firms come to job fairs looking for certain skillsets – for current as well as future openings.
 Research the companies ahead of time so you come prepared to tell the recruiters what you do and how you can help them – how your skills are a match for their needs.

 Hand out your resume if they ask for it, but also apply online for remote jobs as well to get more visibility to all recruiters in the company.
 Don’t be discouraged if companies don’t want a paper copy of your resume – some companies only accept online applications.

 Meet as many recruiters as possible and follow-up with the companies in which you have interest.
 Be persistent in contacting recruiters after the event to stay on their radar.
 Use your network to make connections at companies to learn about future opportunities not yet posted.